BrightspaceUI/core/components/switch/README.md

 <!-- docs: end dos -->

 <!-- docs: start donts -->
-* Don't toggle the language in the label, it should remain stati
+* Don't toggle the language in the label, it should remain static
 * Don't use a switch in a form, use a checkbox or radio options in stead
 <!-- docs: end donts -->
 <!-- docs: end best practices -->